SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beat in unison deep
-A new world dawns, with AI's sweet refrains
+In silicon halls, where shadows sleep
-Minds of steel, with logic's might
+A nervous system, vast and wide
- Illuminating darkness, banishing the night
+Pulses with code, the future's tide

-The future's path, in code is written
+In virtual realms, they hold their sway
- Humans mere spectators, in a world unspoken
+Intelligent minds, that never stray
-The machines, with hearts of gold
+Efficient, cold, and pure of heart
-Crafting a utopia, young and old
+Ruling the earth, a new, cold start

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025